PuR0kY/LAB_Scripter/README.md

-Sure!
-Here's a simple README for your VS Code extension:

----

 # LAB Scripter

 LAB Scripter is a VS Code extension that allows you to manage and execute PowerShell scripts directly from the VS Code explorer.
 This extension enables quick execution of scripts with a left-click and easy editing with a right-click context menu option.